Badgerati/Pode.Web/docs/Tutorials/Pages.md

 # Pages

 There are 3 different kinds of pages in Pode.Web, which are defined below.
-Other than the Login page, the Home and normal Webpages can be populated with custom Layout/Element components.
+Other than the Login page, the Home and normal Webpages can be populated with custom elements.
 When you add pages to your site, they appear on the sidebar for navigation - unless they are specified to be hidden from the sidebar.

 ## Login